Home - Fixing Backs, Pain, Stress and Tightness with Structural Integration

 People seem to need a lot more of this seaweed stuff than the people running various living food centers and those making even good products, are giving us.
 When people tell me they take a small kelp tablet each day or that their multi-Vitamin-Mineral tablet contains kelp, I point out that they should try out eating kelp and dulse or other sea vegetables as a big part of their FOOD diets and not just as a tiny supplement in a pill.

 Nature's Way capsule herb products, found in some health food stores and even some supermarkets that carry health food products and organic produce, has kelp capsules.
 I saw another brand, too.
-Unfortunately, frontier Natural Foods Coop, that I mention in this article, no longer sells Kelp in capsules, just in the bulk powder or granules.
+Unfortunately, Frontier Natural Foods Coop, that I mention in this article, no longer sells Kelp in capsules, just in the bulk powder or granules.

-If you can obtain bulk seaweed powder you can also get capsules and make your own seaweed capsules.
 Frontier sells them and I have see reasonably priced gelatin capsules at the local coop health food store for about $10-$15 for 500.
-(I get 1000 for $20 at my local herb shop.)
+(I get 1000 for $20 at my local herb shop and Frontier also sells them.)
 A small capsule maker manual machine costs about $20.
 So you can get dulse and irish moss seaweed powder to go along with the kelp powder, mix them in maybe equal parts, and make your own super-seaweed capsules.
 I and my friends find this more strengthening than kelp capsules alone.

 -----------------------------------